 They were just tales.
 Stories.
 The kind that an impressionable, thirsty kid driven by “what happened next?!” mainlined on.
 Dad cut off anything didactic.
-He didn’t preach, just enacted, lived the stories through his stentorian voice that boomed and dipped as he evoked the moods of the stories in — to borrow a phrase — full-throated ease, in brilliant albeit Punjabi-pronounced English.
+He didn’t preach, just enacted… lived the stories through his stentorian voice that boomed and dipped as he evoked the moods of the stories in — to borrow a phrase — full-throated, stentorian ease, in brilliant albeit Punjabi-pronounced English.

-As a Hindu student of the missionary Saint Ignatius school in Mumbai’s Jacob Circle, I would look forward to the Bible classes in the beautiful, heritage church with its high ceiling, massive arches and pews, all the gleaming rich old used wood burnished lovingly with devout palms and knees, miraculously resplendent like the miracle of Christ Himself.
-Some missionary society published and sold colorful, beautifully illustrated pamphlets of the most engrossing stories from the Bible, and I wouldn’t spend my pocket money on Bible class days — each pamphlet cost a princely six paise those days, and was a prized source of enjoyment and — I didn’t realize it then — respect for Christ and Christianity.
+As a Hindu student of the missionary Saint Ignatius school in Mumbai’s Jacob Circle, I would look forward to the Bible classes in the beautiful, heritage church with its high ceiling, massive arches and pews, all the gleaming rich old used wood burnished lovingly by devout palms and knees, miraculously resplendent like the miracle of Christ Himself.
+Some missionary society published and sold colorful, beautifully illustrated pamphlets of the most engrossing stories from the Bible, and I wouldn’t spend my pocket money on Bible class days.
+Each pamphlet cost a princely six paise those days, and was a prized source of enjoyment and — I didn’t realize it then — respect for Christ and Christianity.

 “Yes,” he replied.
-“But just like you respect your gods, they respect theirs.
-Respect their respect,” he said.
+“Because just like you respect your Gods, they respect theirs.
+Respect their respect!” he said.

-Slow fade out and in to another memory.
+Slow fade out… and fade in to another memory…

-One day, I was cycling home from my college in Chandigarh — DAV College… the one cricketer Kapil Dev too went to.
-As I reached Sector 20, I saw a familiar sight — a masjid, a little away from the main road, in a soft-grass-green plot.
+One afternoon, I was cycling home from my college in Chandigarh — DAV College… the one cricketer Kapil Dev too went to.
+As I reached Sector 20, I saw a familiar sight — a Masjid, a little away from the main road, in a soft-green grass plot.
 My head automatically bowed with reverence.
 Then, on an impulse, I braked, got off my bicycle, crossed the road with it and went on to a narrow cobbled path that led up to the Masjid.

 On that late weekday afternoon, I had decided to enter the mosque — after all, here was a place of worship that my heart had been trained to respect, and now automatically did.
 I wanted to and see it, experience it from within.

-My memory of the mosque is that of a simple, earthy, stone-floored and perhaps stone-walled structure, and not the large, smart and modern-looking building with a majestic gate that Google tells me it now is.
+My faded memory of the Mosque is that of a simple, earthy, stone-floored and perhaps stone-walled structure, and not the large, smart and modern-looking building with a majestic gate that Google tells me it now is.

-I walked past him along a passage and into the main ‘prayer room’.
-The floor was of stone — beautiful, earthy, cool stone polished to shining by the tread of countless devout feet.
+I walked past him along a passage, feeling is gaze on my back, and into the main ‘prayer room’.
+The floor was of stone — beautiful, earthy, cool stone polished to a shine by the tread of countless devout feet.
 Polished softly, by bare feet.
 And so cool, literally.
 It was like balm for the soles.

-There were some ten or twelve men, rapt in concentration, connected with their devout inner selves, doing their namaaz.
-Now, I knew only the one single Kalma, so, with my head covered, I began to follow the physical motions of the namaaz that someone in front and to my right was performing.
+There were some ten or twelve men, rapt in concentration, connected with their devout inner selves, doing their Namaaz.
+Now, I knew only the one single Qalma, so, with my head covered, I began to follow the physical motions of the Namaaz that someone in front and to my right was performing.

 I stood, eyes closed.